How you can support NCSAM

 - Promote NCSAM on your university website and social media pages.
 Find web banners to post and buttons and social media content to share on your university's social platforms.

 - Show your cybersecurity leadership by becoming a NCSAM Champion.
 It’s free and easy to sign up.

 - Schedule a meeting with security personnel or campus police to discuss ways you can partner on strengthening cybersecurity on campus.
 Include cybersecurity as an agenda item in an upcoming staff or faculty meeting.

 - Ask the board of trustees to pass a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide each October.

-- Hold a campus poster/video contest in which students create public service announcements and other outreach materials to educate their peers using the STOP.
+- Hold a campus poster/video contest in which students create public service announcements to educate their peers using STOP.
 THINK.
-CONNECT. or “Shared Responsibility” themes.
+CONNECT.™, the global online safety awareness campaign.
+Display the posters around your classroom and in school hallways.
+Share past STOP.
+THINK.
+CONNECT.™ videos as examples.

 - Update your college/university computer acceptable use policies to be consistent with current technologies.
 For tips, see our teaching resources.

 - Develop and implement a campus-wide policy to notify students, faculty and staff in the event of an online data breach.